 2. Get your students excited about writing with digital storytelling.

-ISTE emerging leader Kristy Andre shared how she taught digital storytelling to students in Cape Town, South Africa.
-Follow her step-by-step guide for replicating the project in your classroom
+ISTE emerging leader Kristy Andre shares how she taught digital storytelling to students in Cape Town, South Africa.
+Follow her step-by-step guide for replicating the project in your classroom.

 When selecting PBL projects, look for activities that aren’t overly scripted and that allow you and your students to maneuver as needed once the project is underway.
 That’s good advice from PBL expert and author Suzie Boss.
 Here are five projects, ranging from video tourism to video game design, that fit that bill.

 Educator Tyler DeWitt offers this lesson on creating and sharing videos and podcasts.
 He walks you through the props, equipment, tools and more.

 The idea is incredibly simple, but how it unfolds can be downright magical.
 Sit back and marvel as your students use all of their background knowledge and common sense to figure out where another class of peers is in the world.
 Wisconsin teacher Pernille Ripp explains how it works.

-- The Underwater Dome Project.
-Doug Kiang of Honolulu, Hawaii, asked his students to work together in a shared world in Minecraft to build him an office completely underwater.
+Educator Doug Kiang of Honolulu, Hawaii, asked his students to work together in a shared world in Minecraft to build him an office completely underwater.
 The parameters were that it had to be big, it had to be enclosed by a glass dome, all elements had to be mined or donated from existing supplies, and it had to have plenty of trees, flowers and other natural elements.
 Find out how they pulled it off.